cosmos/cosmos-sdk/docs/quark/glossary.md

 Actors need not lock up use of their Address while waiting for all the members of a multi-sig transaction to occur.
 Instead only the multi-sig account will be locked, while other accounts belonging to that signer can be used and signed with other sequence numbers.

 By abstracting out the nonce module in the stack, entire series of transactions can occur without needing to verify the nonce for each member of the series.
 An common example is a stack which will send coins and charge a fee.
-Within Quark this can be achieved using separate modules in a stack, one to send the coins and the other to charge the fee, however both modules do not need to check the nonce, this can occur as a separate module earlier in the stack.
+Within Quark this can be achieved using separate modules in a stack, one to send the coins and the other to charge the fee, however both modules do not need to check the nonce.
+This can occur as a separate module earlier in the stack.

 ## IBC (Inter-Blockchain Communication)